giucris/yasp/README.md

 ### YaspApp

 You can use the YaspApp module as an executable binary or just as a library.
-Add the yasp-app reference to your dependencies into your Add the yasp-service reference to your dependencies into your `build.sbt` or `pom.xml` file and then start using it.
+Add the yasp-app reference to your dependencies into your `build.sbt`or `pom.xml` file and then start using it.

 #### YaspApp as library

-YaspApp module provide an high level of abstraction around the yasp etl job.
+YaspApp module provide an high level of abstraction around an etl job.

-The purpose of a YaspApp is to retrieve a YaspExcution defined in a yml file and run it.
+YaspApp provide a way to define your etl in a pure descriptive way with a simple yml file.

 For example:
 ```scala